 Without further ado, let’s take a closer look at our daily activities.

-Ripped cardboard with text ‘reuse reduce’ printed on it
+Ripped cardboard boxes with 'reuse reduce' text printed on it

 While shopping in a crowded supermarket is never a walk in the park, it’s worth spending a couple of extra minutes to carefully read the labels.
 Chances are, if a company had turned to a more ecological approach, they’ll want the sustainable folks out there to know.